Trust Protection Platforms older than 21.1

 <add key="AutoLogoutWarningLength" value="30" />

-- Modify the values to suite your needs, but adhere these suggestions:
+- Modify the values to suit your needs, but adhere to these suggestions:

 - AutoLogoutWarningLength is how long to show the warning before logging the user off, in seconds.
 Values between 15 and 120 (seconds) are valid.